 Colon cancer is a common cancer affecting the large intestine.
 Individuals at increased risk include those with prior history of colon cancer, a family history of colon cancer, a history of polyps, older age, diet high in protein, obesity, and smoking.
 In many the disease has no symptoms and is detected during a colonoscopy.
 In others it may present as a change in bowel habits, bleeding per rectum, unintentional weight loss, anemia, bloating, cramping, or abdominal pain.

 After surgery, a pathologist examines the resected cancer to determine the extent of the disease.
 The pathologic diagnosis along with other radiographic staging work up such as computed tomography (CT) scan will determine the stage of the cancer.
-Patients with advanced cancer may require additional treatment after surgery in the form of chemotherapy or radiation.
+Patients with advanced cancer with spread to surrounding lymph nodes or distant sites may require additional treatment after surgery, in the form of chemotherapy or radiation.
 Fortunately, if colon cancer is detected in an early stage, over 90% of patients will remain cancer free for at least five year or longer.
 For this reason, colon cancer is considered to be one of the most treatable forms of cancer.